 We welcome everyone in Johannesburg, where you will be met at the airport and taken to your hotel.
 The hotel is located in a nice area with a small shopping mall and several restaurants.
 We will have a delicious group dinner nearby the hotel.
-After a good night sleep, we take a private charter to Mashatu in Botswana, where we stay for 3 nights.
+After a good night sleep, we fly to Hoedspruit, followed by a road transfer to Indlovu, where we stay for 3 nights.

 Our group will have exclusive access to Mashatu Tented Camp, which consists of 8 tents.
 This gives us full flexibility when it comes to our day-to-day schedule and activities, which will be a mix of hide photography and a number of game drives.
 The tented camp has a true wilderness ambience and is located in the remote northern part of Mashatu Game Reserve on the boundary of the Tuli Circle Area in Zimbabwe.
 Whilst the camp has subtle comforts such as fans, a plunge pool and electricity, the experience is that of close proximity to the sounds and signs of the wild.
 A true bush camp!